 A short but comprehensive text about the adventure, the goal of the adventure and what you want out of it.
 Preferably the number of days, overall terrain and estimated distance.
-Laidback adventure in the Swedish Mountains sounds nice but what do you men with laidback?
+Laidback adventure in the Swedish mountains sounds nice but what do you mean with laidback?

-Mountain station (starting point) — number, email, person we talked to
+- Mountain station (starting point) — number and person we talked to.

-Mountain station (finishing point) — number, email, person we talked to regarding our stored gear.
+- Mountain station (finishing point) — number and person we talked to regarding our stored gear.

 Leaving home, Saturday

 Taking the bus to town at 3.55pm, switching to train 56 going from Stockholm to Narvik.
-Here I personally add ticket numbers and stuff like that, time, if I will meet anyone along the way joining the adventure.
+Here I personally add ticket numbers and things like that, time, if I will meet someone along the way joining the adventure.

 I’m jumping off in Gällivare, Sweden where I have 30 minutes to stretch my legs before my ﬁnal transfer.
-Reaching Ritsem early afternoon.
-We will do the last preparations and then ski over the lake following the snow mobile trail.
-Hope to pitch our tent at 8 pm at the latest close to the cabins at (Long, Lat)
+Reaching Ritsem early afternoon, we complete the last preparations and then ski over the lake following the snow mobile trail.
+Hope to pitch our tent at 8 pm at the latest close to the cabins at (coordinates)

 Today we have approximately 4 hours of skiing.
 The area is known to us and we only have one river that we have to be sure is safe to cross over before doing so.
-We will move SE (south east) al day through the valley (name) and pitch our tent in the end of the valley at long lat.
+We will move SE (south east) all day through the valley (name) and pitch our tent at the end of the valley at long lat.
 Today we have to think about avalanche risk and watch out for … Today we also have a good view of the beautiful area called Äphar.
-Be specific about things, highlights, any windshelter, bailouts or lack of things that we should know about.
-I write things like this every day.
-Plan B is a possibility today if anything happen.
+Be specific about things, highlights, any wind shelter, bailouts or lack of things that we should know about.
+Plan B is a possibility today if something happens.

 Going home, Wednesday

 Arriving early at the train station.
-Taking train 21 from something at 8:30 to something.
-Will be back home at central station tomorrow around 2.
-Don’t forget to…
+Taking train 21 from place at 8:30am to place.
+Will be back home at the central station on Thursday around 2pm.